walterfreeman/phy211/syllabus.md

 <a id="policy"></a>

 ---
+<a id="integrity"></a>
 ### Academic integrity

 While you are encouraged to discuss your homework with your peers and collaborate with them on solving our problems, all work you submit must reflect your own understanding and be a product of your own work.
 Submitting any work that you do not understand and cannot explain, or that is a result of wholesale copying, will be considered academic dishonesty.
+Please don't let this discourage you from working on your homework with your peers.
+That is exactly what you *should* do!
+But *copying someone's work* is different than *working together with them*.

-Additionally, you are not allowed to post solutions to the homework to Chegg, CourseHero, or any other websites that charge students a fee or otherwise monetize access to that material.
+Additionally, you are not allowed to post solutions to the homework on the Internet.
+In particular, posting solutions to Chegg, CourseHero, or any other websites that charge students a fee or otherwise monetize access to that material is an extremely serious breach of the Academic Integrity Policy and may result in your suspension or expulsion from SU.

 We reserve the right to seek a sanction of course failure for any violation of the Academic Integrity Policy.

+*(The following is boilerplate from the University)*

+Syracuse University’s Academic Integrity Policy reflects the high value that we, as a university community, place on honesty in academic work.
+The policy defines our expectations for academic honesty and holds students accountable for the integrity of all work they submit.
+Students should understand that it is their responsibility to learn about course-specific expectations, as well as about university-wide academic integrity expectations.
+The policy governs appropriate citation and use of sources, the integrity of work submitted in exams and assignments, and the veracity of signatures on attendance sheets and other verification of participation in class activities.
+The policy also prohibits students from submitting the same work in more than one class without receiving written authorization in advance from both instructors.
+Under the policy, students found in violation are subject to grade sanctions determined by the course instructor and non-grade sanctions determined by the School or College where the course is offered as described in the Violation and Sanction Classification Rubric.
+SU students are required to read an online summary of the University’s academic integrity expectations and provide an electronic signature agreeing to abide by them twice a year during pre-term check-in on MySlice.

+<a id="disability"></a>

 ---